just-me-cy/antd-redux/antd-demo/README.md

 # antd-redux-demo

 a demo for antd and redux.
-Not yet finished...

 # Requirements
 - node ^5.0.0